keithlegg/gnolmec/README.md

   - simply compile with "make"

-There are various hotkeys to do things, read main.py to see those.
+There are various hotkeys to do things, read main.c to see those.